seibelsh/sgamesolver/docs/source/interacting_with_the_solver.rst

 >>> homotopy.solver.save_file('example.txt')
 Current state saved as example.txt.

-You can then always return to that state later (even after a reboot or on another computer) by invoking the method :py:meth:`~.load_file`:
+You can then always return to that state later
+(even after a reboot or on another computer) by invoking the method :py:meth:`~.load_file`:

 >>> homotopy.solver.load_file('example.txt')
 State successfully loaded from example.txt.

 .. warning ::
-    The solver state does **not** include (i) solver parameters or (ii) the game and homotopy parameters.
+    The solver state does **not** include
+    (i) solver parameters or
+    (ii) the game and homotopy parameters.
     If you want to restart from the saved state later on, you need to ensure that these can be recreated (e.g. by keeping the script that defined the game and set any parameters.)

 Note that the created file is in plain-text and can be opened with any text editor.
 It contains a description field where you can add comments or things to remember.

 Storing the path
 ----------------

 If you enable path storing, the solver will keep a record of past states (updated after each successful step).
 This allows

-(a) to return to any of the recorded states later on; for example
+(a) to return to any of the recorded states later on;
-    to adjust parameters and start again from there, if a difficult spot is encountered.
+    for example to adjust parameters and start again from there, if a difficult spot is encountered.

 (b) to later plot, analyze, or save the path the solver has taken.
-    This might be of interest in its own right (e.g. when analyzing the QRE correpsondence of a game).
-It can also help with identifying if the solver is stuck in a loop, as explained in section :doc:`troubleshooting </troubleshooting>`.
+    This might be of interest in its own right
+    (e.g. when analyzing the QRE correpsondence of a game).
+    It can also help with identifying if the solver is stuck in a loop, as explained in section :doc:`troubleshooting <troubleshooting>`.

-Path storing has to be activated manually; this can be done any time after the solver has been set up:
+Path storing has to be activated manually;
+this can be done any time after the solver has been set up:

 .. code-block:: python